KennethVrb/singlecell-ai-insights/hackaton/HACKATHON_SUBMISSION.md

 - **Agent embedded in Django** - Not a separate microservice (simpler deployment, tighter coupling)
 - **In-memory FAISS** - Vector index rebuilt per request (no persistent vector DB like Pinecone)
-- **Keyword-based routing** - Simple pattern matching instead of LLM-based intent classification
+- **Hybrid routing** - Keyword-based question routing, but LLM-based artifact selection for intelligent plot/table curation
 - **Single pipeline type** - nf-core/scrnaseq only (not generalized for arbitrary workflows)
 - **Analysis-only** - No pipeline triggering, monitoring, or parameter configuration